 - Top 6 Best Tires for Pickup Trucks (All Categories)

 2. 5th wheel tongue is too high

 Yep, you guessed it!
 Another weight-based issue as a result of being a lifted truck.
-The last thing you want is to have too much weight on the rear of a pickup, and too little on the front axles of the trailer.
+The last thing you want is too much weight on the rear of a pickup and too little on the front axles of the trailer.
 This can cause the front end to lift off the ground if you are not careful.

-The easiest way to make this happen, is to have too high of a lift, with too much weight on the rear axle.
+The easiest way to make this happen is to have too high of a lift with too much weight on the rear axle.
 There is only one way of getting this issue resolved outside of just not having a lift or at least a minimal one!

-If you have seen those extremely high lift kits installed on trucks, it actually can be a very dangerous modification because of this one thing.
+If you have seen those extremely high lift kits installed on trucks, it can be a hazardous modification because of this one thing.
 You want to maintain traction on the front or rear of your vehicle.

 Frequently Asked Questions

 It may not cause much of an issue with smaller, lighter trailers; however, it can be a hazard when looking at higher speeds with a heavier trailer.
-Anyway, I hope this article helped you learn a little bit more about what to keep an eye out for to stay safe!
+Anyway, I hope this article helped you learn more about what to keep an eye out for to stay safe!
 Have a great time building up your truck.